Kidneys are critical to your overall health.

 ~35%

-Approximately 35% of patients tested with KidneyIntelX are expected to receive an intermediate risk score.
+Approximately 35% of patients tested with kidneyintelX.dkd received a ‘Moderate’ risk result.

 Knowing is better than wondering.

-For your best kidney health prognosis, it’s important to act quickly.
-With these 4 easy steps, you will be in charge of your kidneys and overall health.
+For your best kidney health, it’s important to know your risk and to act fast.
+With these 4 easy steps, you will be more in charge of your kidney—and overall—health.

 1